 Support a ban on slaughtering horses for human consumption.

-Are healthy and able to live out happy lives if given good care, but sent to slaughter anyway.
+Sent to slaughter are healthy and would be able to live out happy lives if given the chance.

 The Safeguard American Food Exports (SAFE) Act would ban domestic horse slaughter and stop the export of horses for slaughter abroad.
 Urge Congress to pass this crucial legislation.